exo-addons/salesforce-integration/README.md

 Note :
 - https://salesforce:8443/salesforce-extension/oauth?oppID is the link to your eXo server
-- {!Opportunity.Id} dynamic query param that will be send to the server according to the current selected opportunity.
+- {!Opportunity.Id} dynamic query param that will be sent to the server according to the current selected opportunity.

 ![Add Custom Button](https://raw.github.com/exo-addons/salesforce-integration/master/documentation/readme/custom_button.png)